TaroAndMulan/gym_DFA/README.md

-# OpenAI Gym Environments: gym_DFA
+# Denovo genome assemble OpenAI Gym Environments: gym_DFA

 ## Description:
 Each environment contain a set of reads to be assembled.